Differential graded algebras for trivalent plane graphs and their representations: The enlarged non-commutative Casals--Murphy dg-algebra

 \begin{lem} Suppose $\gamma_0$ and $\gamma_1$ are two non-degenerate paths with the same endpoints which are homotopic via a homotopy $\gamma_t$ (of not necessarily non-degenerate paths) which never intersects the centering of the garden.
 Then the matrices of words are equal,

-\end{lem} \begin{proof} Any such homotopy maybe generically perturbed so that it is given up to isotopy (of $S^2$) by a finite sequence of Moves I-IV as in Figure \ref{fig:Moves_I-IV}, with the understanding that our paths take the place of the tines.
+Additionally, if $\gamma_0$ and $\gamma_1$ are two non-degenerate paths differing by an application of Move IV, then again $W(\gamma_0) = W(\gamma_1)$. \end{lem} \begin{proof} Any such homotopy maybe generically perturbed so that it is given (up to isotopy of $S^2$) by a finite sequence of Moves I-III as in Figure \ref{fig:Moves_I-IV} and creation/removal of self-intersections, with the understanding that our paths take the place of the tines.
 (Indeed, this lemma will primarily be applied to tines later on.)
-Hence, we must check invariance under any of Moves I-IV.
+Since self-intersections do not affect the matrix of words, it suffices to check invariance under any of Moves I-IV.
 By Lemma \ref{lem:locality_of_word}, this is just a local check.
 To be precise, let $\gamma$ and $\gamma'$ be the before and after for each curve.
 Then we may decompose

 where $\gamma_{\ell}$ and $\gamma'_{\ell}$ represent the local pieces on the left and right of the corresponding figure.
 It suffices to prove that

 i.e. that $w_{i,j}(\gamma_{\ell}) = w_{i,j}(\gamma'_{\ell})$ for each $i,j \in \{0,1\}$, since then